theAstralProgrammer0/SSH-FIle-Generator/README.md

 * If the script encounters any other errors, an appropriate error message is displayed on the screen, the script exits and the error code causing the error is set.

-To see the error code of the latest error:
+To see the latest error code:
 ```bash
 echo $?
 ```